RohithaM27/RohithaM27/README.md

 ## 📌 Recent Projects

-🤖 ML Foundation Course – AI Studio Project (Break Through Tech) Completed an end-to-end machine learning projec.
+🤖 End to End Machine Learning Project (Break Through Tech - AI studio Program) Completed an end-to-end machine learning projec.
 Built a supervised ML model to predict Airbnb prices in NYC, covering the full pipeline from data cleaning and feature engineering to model evaluation and deployment.